scalar-labs/scalardb/docs/api-guide.md

 #### Default namespace for CRUD operations

 A default namespace for all CRUD operations can be set by using a property in the ScalarDB configuration.
-If you would like to use this setting with ScalarDB Server, you will need to configure the setting on the client-side configuration.

 ```properties
 scalar.db.default_namespace_name=<NAMESPACE_NAME>